Rental Property Financing Options: What’s Best for Investors?

 Short-Term Rental vs. Long-Term Rental

-Step 2: Three Main Financing Paths
+Step 2: Compare the Three Main Rental Property Financing Paths

 Step 3: Underwrite Like an Investor